strength-programmer/DEBATE_AI_AGENT/README.md

 - Customizable number of debate rounds
 - Modern, responsive UI with animations
 - Secure API key management

+## THE AGENTS
+# AI Teaching Debate Agents

+## Traditional Professor 🎓
+An AI agent that defends traditional teaching methods, emphasizing human interaction and proven classroom techniques.
+Opposes excessive technology use in education and argues for maintaining the human element in teaching.

+## Modern Professor 🤖
+An AI agent that advocates for AI-enhanced education and technological innovation in teaching.
+Champions data-driven, personalized learning approaches and argues for modernizing educational methods.

+## How They Work
+The agents engage in a structured debate, taking turns to present concise arguments (max 2 sentences) about their respective teaching philosophies.
+Their interaction creates an engaging discussion about the future of education, balancing tradition with innovation.
 ## 🚀 Setup and Installation

 ### Prerequisites